DataCanvasIO/YLearn/docs/source/sub/est_model/approx_bound.rst

             where c is the number of different treatment classes.
 All elements in the array are positive and sumed to 1.
 For example, x_prob = array([0.5, 0.5]) means both x = 0 and x = 1 take probability 0.5.
-            Please set this as None if you are using multiple treatmens.
+            Please set this as None if you are using multiple treatments.
     :param estimator, optional, default=None x_model: Models for predicting the probabilities of treatment.
 Any valide x_model should implement the fit() and predict_proba() methods.
     :param int, optional, default=2022 random_state:
     :param bool, optional, default=True is_discrete_treatment: True if the treatment is discrete.